JAndrassy/ArduinoOTA/README.md

 Arduino SAMD boards (Zero, M0, MKR, Nano 33 IoT) are supported 'out of the box'.
 Additionally to upload over the internal flash as temporary storage, upload over SD card and over MEM shield's flash is possible.
 For upload over SD card use the SDU library as shown in the WiFi101_SD_OTA or similar for upload over MKR MEM shield use the SFU library.

-For nRF5 boards two lines need to be added to platform.txt file of the nRF5 Arduino package.
-For details scroll down.

-For RP2040 and STM32F1 boards, platform.local.txt from extras folder has to be copied into boards package installation folder.
+For RP2040, nRF5 and STM32F1 boards, platform.local.txt from extras folder has to be copied into boards package installation folder.
+For nRF5 details scroll down.

 For ESP8266 and ESP32 boards, platform.local.txt from extras folder has to be copied into boards package installation folder and the bundled ArduinoOTA library must be deleted.
 For details scroll down.

 ATmega boards require to flash a modified Optiboot bootloader for flash write operations.
 Details are below.

 For other MCU upload over SD card is possible if the MCU has SD bootloader which can bootload the update bin from SD card.
 See the ATmega-SD example.
 Some MCU can use a second stage SD bootloader linked to the sketch as a library similar to SAMD package's SDU library.

-For upload the 'fake OTA programmer' technique can be configured.
+For upload the 'OTA programmer' technique can be configured.

 ## OTA Upload from IDE without 'network port'